Admissions

 Application Process

 Create a Stanford Middle School Scholars Program (SMSSP) application account.
-The application account should be made with the student applicant's legal name, but a parent/legal guardian email address may be used to receive application communications.
+The application account should be made with the student applicant's legal name, though a parent and legal guardian email address may be used to receive application communications.

 In addition to the online application form, a complete application includes: